hyvor/laravel-filterq/README.md

     ->addWhere();
 ```

-This will create this SQL query
+This will create the following SQL query

 ```sql
 select * from "posts" where ("title" LIKE 'Hello%')